OpenTreeOfLife/peyotl/maintainer/index.md

 If you have not checked out these testing repos with the git protocol then the push-to-mirror operations will not be tested.

+## Testing wrappers of web-services

+Put `RUN_WEB_SERVICE_TESTS` in your environment if you want the tests that call open tree of life web services to run.
+Without this variable, those tests are skipped.

 ## Some tricks
 These are probably mainly of interest to people who develop `peyotl`